Aumrit/library-exercise/README.md

 # library-exercise
-added to check automated job run on commit jjjjj
+added to check automated job run on com